roman-ojha/social/README.md

 [<h1>Todo</h1>](todo.md "Todo")

 ## How to run Locally:

-### NOTE: firstly you need to install node.js in you local computer
+### NOTE: Firstly you need to install node.js in you local computer

 ### API:
-1. `Social-Application`
+1. Directory `Social-Application`
 2. Create `.env` file in Project Directory
 3. Get all the environment variables which are include in `.env.example`
 4. Get Firebase SDK Service Account Key & Connect MongoDB
 5. Include Google Oauth services in application
 6. Run `npm install --global yarn` to install yarn
+7. Run `npm install -g nodemon` to install nodemon
-8. Run `yarn install` to install all packages
+8. Run `yarn` to install all packages
 9. Run `yarn start` to run the server

 ### Web:
 1. `Social-Application/client`
 2. 2.
 Create `.env` file in Project Directory
 3. Get all the environment variables which are include in `.env.example`
-4. Run `npm install -g nodemon` to install nodemon
-5. Run `yarn install` to install all packages
+4. Run `yarn` to install all packages
-6. Run `yarn start` to run the server
+5. Run `yarn start` to run the client Site